danielsomerfield/howami/README.md

 * Handle bad messages on the kafka streams (done?)
 * Configure mongo replica sets and add a second instance
 * Failure to connect to mongo should not kill service, it should continue to retry
+* Kafka heartbeat: write and read heartbeats to make sure messages are getting to kafka

 ## Kubernetes runtime
 - Change local deployment to dynamically build descriptor with python